301 redirect

 Do 301 redirects pass SEO value?

 In most cases, yes.
-Proper 301 redirects help transfer signals from the old URL to the new URL.
+Proper 301 redirects help Google consolidate signals from the old URL into the new URL.

 When should I avoid redirecting?

 Avoid redirecting to irrelevant pages.
-If there’s no close replacement, a 404 can be better than a misleading redirect.
+If there is no close replacement, a clear 404 can be better than a misleading redirect.

 Can redirects cause issues?

 Yes.
 Chains (A→B→C) and loops cause problems.
-Keep redirects direct and update internal links to the final URL.
+Keep redirects direct and update internal links so they point to the final URL.